kubascikmichal/mis-iot/README.md

 # Management information systems - IoT board for data measurement and sending to cloud
-Measurements of temperature, humidity and lighting.
+Measurements of temperature, humidity and lighting based on ESP32-S1 module.

 ## Configuration
 Configuration of device is by html page.
 Device is in AP_STA mode.